mimiflynn/KD2MZG.com/contents/articles/2017-11-04-sdr-ubuntu/index.md

 author: mimiflynn
 date: 2017-11-04 18:36
 template: article.jade
+summary: Notes and links for installing SDR tools on Ubuntu.
+Focused on HackRD and RTL-SDR.
 ---

 Useful links and notes from installing SDR tools on Ubuntu.
 Focused on the HackRF and RTL-SDR USB dongles.